guihao-liang/my-blog-notes/misc/2019-12-15-resume-my-github-io-blog.md

 In the pseudo-tty, I manually `apt-get installed` a bunch of things I need, such as git, sudo, [zsh](http://www.boekhoff.info/how-to-install-zsh-and-oh-my-zsh/), [oh-my-zsh](https://ohmyz.sh/), and [Jekyll](https://jekyllrb.com/docs/installation/ubuntu/).
 Normally, you don't need those tools to be installed since the container is running without interactive shells.
 Here, I plan to use this environment as a long-term Linux box.

 After installation is complete, I realize I don't have access to my [blog repo](https://github.com/guihao-liang/guihao-liang.github.io) from container instance to the host machine.
-The reason I need to have access to my host machine's file system is that I mainly edit my blogs on my Mac, where I have a nice GUI.
+The reason I need to have access to my host machine's file system is that I mainly edit my blogs on my Mac, where I have a nice [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface).
 As far as I googled, there's no way to mount the host file system at runtime.
 The worst-case scenario is that I have to shut down the container and redo all the installations.
-At the time I planned to give up, I realize I can [commit](https://docs.docker.com/engine/reference/commandline/commit/) this container and save its state as an image!
+At the time I planned to give up, I realize I can [commit](https://docs.docker.com/engine/reference/commandline/commit/) this container to save its state as an image for later use!

 ```bash
 # docker commit -a author -m "message"  <container_name> tag